meherlad/audcog-great-minds/README.md

 ### Repository Structure

 * `docs/`: Contains project documentation.
-* `notebooks/`: Will contain Jupyter notebooks with the data analysis code and a narrative of the findings.
+* `notebooks/`: Contains Jupyter notebooks with the data analysis code and a narrative of the findings.
-* `data/`: Will contain the raw and processed data files.
+* `data/`: Contains the raw and processed data files.
-* `figures/`: Will contain any generated plots or visualizations.
+* `figures/`: Contains any generated plots or visualisations.

 ### To-Do
 * [ ] Complete OSF Registration